cern-eos/eos/doc/clicommands/fsck.rst

     :  just drop replicas from the namespace if they cannot be found on disk fsck repair --unlink-zero-replicas
-    :  drop all files which have no replica's attached and are older than 48 hours! fsck repair --all                                          :  do all the repair actions besides <checksum-commit>
+    :  drop all files which have no replica's attached and are older than 48 hours! fsck repair --replace-damaged-replicas
+    :  drop the damaged replica of the file and recover with a healthy one if possible! fsck repair --all                                          :  do all the repair actions besides <checksum-commit>